In finance, we have three types of leverage or ways to “leverage” a company, which are:

 - It gives rise to “operations risk” or business risk in a company that materializes due to the impossibility of covering fixed costs.

 - It is higher in manufacturing companies that have a huge amount of fixed operating costs and lower in a commercial or service company that requires much less investment in fixed assets.

-The second type of leverage is the financial lever and it has a lot to do with the fiscal shield or the fixed charge manoeuvres that are carried out to achieve a lower taxable income, thus favouring the profit or the result for investors.
+The second type of leverage is the financial lever and it has a lot to do with the fiscal shield or the fixed charge maneuvers that are carried out to achieve a lower taxable income, thus favoring the profit or the result for investors.